Valley Children's Stadium: Impact

-Bulldog Stadium enjoys a reputation of having one of the premier home football environments among universities outside of the so-called "power conferences".
-Tailgate parties in the adjoining parking lots and athletic fields are an enormously popular pastime for Bulldog supporters and the fans are notable for their enthusiastic support within the stadium's environment.
+Bulldog Stadium is one of the premier home football environments, among universities outside of the so-called "power conferences".
+Tailgate parties in the adjoining parking lots and athletic fields are a popular pastime for Bulldog supporters and the fans are notable for their enthusiastic support within the stadium's environment.
 For several decades, supporters of Fresno State football have been nicknamed "The Red Wave" as a tribute to their swell of support and their tendency to be clad entirely in red clothing for home contests.

-For most of Fresno State's history, Bulldog Stadium is at its loudest when Fresno State plays their traditional arch-rival, the San Jose State Spartans.
-However, in recent years, Fresno State's most bitterly contested games have been pitted against the Boise State Broncos, whose success in the Western Athletic Conference, and then in the Mountain West Conference when both teams joined, has contributed to a fierce and energetic modern rivalry.
+For most of Fresno State's history, Bulldog Stadium was at its loudest when Fresno State played their arch-rival, the San Jose State Spartans.
+Since the Boise State Broncos succeeded in multiple conferences, Fresno State's contested games for fans have been pitted against them.
+Their success in the Western Athletic Conference, and then in the Mountain West Conference when both teams joined, has contributed to a modern rivalry.